Shaheen8954/Cloud_Computing/AWS/AWS_VPN/vpn.md

-This is a copy of a shared ChatGPT conversation

-Report conversation
-Task 1: Create a Pritunl/Open VPN server with which we can log in to private server, server should be ubuntu linux, ip 10.10.0.5, user should be user_<yourname>.
+## Task 1: Create a Pritunl/Open VPN server with which we can log in to private server, server should be ubuntu linux, ip 10.10.0.5, user should be user_<yourname>.
 Server user should have sudo permissions.
 I should be able to connect to vpn and then login to private server and ping server

-Task 2: Create two additional VPC , in other two vpc, create 1 private server each.
+## Task 2: Create two additional VPC , in other two vpc, create 1 private server each.
 All three server should be able to ping each other and should be accessible over vpn as well.

 That was my task which I have completed successfully  by transit gateway

-Now I want you to create me a proper documentation which include each n every step nothing should be missing for both tasks

-So that any beginner can perform the task by following documentation

-That's a great project to document.
-Since this is a complete AWS networking + VPN deployment, a proper guide will be fairly long (around 30–50 pages with screenshots).
-A single chat response isn't suitable because it will either be truncated or lose formatting.

-I recommend creating it as a professional document with:

 Title page